GLOBAL MARKETS-Stocks struggle as soft earnings compound interest rate headache

 "We continue to think the US economy will enter recession next year, but in the meantime, risks are balanced toward further Fed hikes, rather than cuts," they wrote in a note Wednesday.

-Several big names on Wall Street called a top on longer-dated Treasury yields, including strategists at UBS and investor Bill Ackman.

-In currency markets, the dollar index =USD gained 0.27%, a near 1-week high against a basket of currencies, while the yen JPY=EBS was steady versus the dollar and the euro EUR=EBS fell 0.2% on the day.
+In currency markets, the dollar index =USD, the yen JPY=EBS and the euro EUR=EBS were little changed on the day.

-Oil prices settled up about 2% on Wednesday, buoyed by worries about conflict in the Middle East, but gains were capped by higher U.S. crude inventories and gloomy economic prospects in Europe.

-Israel is preparing a ground invasion of Gaza, Prime Minister Benjamin Netanyahu said on Wednesday, while Israeli shelling killed more Palestinian civilians and international pressure grew to deliver aid and to safeguard hostages held by Hamas.
+Oil prices dipped on Wednesday as demand worries stemming from gloomy economic prospects in Europe offset concerns about war escalating in the Middle East.
+U.S. crude CLc1 fell 1% to $82.90 per barrel and Brent LCOc1 was at $87.49, down 0.66% on the day.

 World FX rates YTD http://tmsnrt.rs/2egbfVh

 (Reporting by Lawrence Delevingne in Boston and Amanda Cooper in London.
-Additional reporting by Tom Westbrook in Singapore; Editing by Mark Potter, Diane Craft and Alistair Bell)
+Additional reporting by Tom Westbrook in Singapore; Editing by Sharon Singleton and Mark Potter)

 ((lawrence.delevingne@tr.com))